-- 1. When the Police Department requires an employee to report for work when the officer is no other scheduled to work, a minimum of three hours compensation is guaranteed at the officer's regular rate of pay.
-Any time worked beyond the three hour minimum will also be compensated at the officer's regular rate of pay but all call back hours worked count towards the calculation of hours worked for overtime purposes. - 2.
+- 1. When the Police Department requires an employee to report for work when the officer is not scheduled to work, the officer is guaranteed at the officer's regular rate of pay either three hours compensation or the amount of time up to when employee shift starts, whichever is less.
+Any time worked beyond the three-hour minimum will also be compensated at the officer's regular rate for actual time worked but all call back hours worked count towards the calculation of hours worked for overtime purposes. - 2.
 No employee is eligible for call back pay during a period of civil emergency as declared by the City Manager.